ci-lab-cz/streamd/README.md

 * **Remove co-crystallizated ligands;**

 * **Add hydrogens based on protonation states.**
   * Check states of histidines and put proper aliases HIE, HID or HIP instead of HIS (otherwise protonation can be distorted during MD preparation stage)

+> [!Note]
+> Can be done by _Chimera_ or _pdb4amber_

+By Chimera:
 *type into Chimera cmd:*
 ```
 setattr r type HID :HIS@HD1,DD1,TD1,HND